MariaMsu/session_identification/README.md

-# Spark function to identify user sessions
+# Spark functions to identify user sessions

-The function takes as input a dataframe with the following columns:
-`user_id` – a user’s anonymized identifier;
-`event_id` – identifier of an event that happened inside an IDE.
-Each event corresponds to action either of a user or an IDE itself.
-For the sake of simplicity we assume that an event is a user action if event_id in (‘a’, ‘b’, ‘c’);
-`timestamp` in "yyyy-MM-dd HH:mm:ss" format;
-`product_code` – shortened name of an IDE;

-The function identify user session based on events timestamps, user_ids and product_ids and assign the same user_session_ids to the table's rows describing the same user session.
+The functions identify user session based on events timestamps, user_ids, product_ids and event_ids and assign the same user_session_ids to the table's rows representing the same user session.
 The user_session_ids have format user_id#product_code#timestamp.

+This implementation supports 2 policies (tb and sc) of a user session identification.

+The example of the utility's work with different user session identification policies is presented in the `./data` folder.

 ### How to create environment and run
 Create a virtual environment and install necessary python packages